-At the end of this document a few useful references are listed.
-[CJ77] is classical book that describes very clearly and succinctly many kinds of wave phenomena, developing both physical intuition and mathematical formalism.
+All the results presented here are well-known, but scattered over several books.
+At the end of this document a few useful references are listed; they are the main sources used in the preparation of these notes (see also those mentioned in Remark 3.21).
+[CJ77] is classical book that describes very clearly and succinctly many kinds of wave phenomena, developing both physical intuition and mathematical formalism; [BK00] is similar in spirit but more advanced and up to date.
+[Ihl98] describes in detail Helmholtz BVPs and their discretisation with the finite element method.
 Several Helmholtz (and Maxwell) BVPs and the corresponding boundary integral equations (BIEs) are analysed in mathematically rigorous way in [CK1, §3], [CK2, §1-3], [Néd01, §2-3].
 [Spence14] is a survey of several variational formulations for Helmholtz and Laplace BVPs, the corresponding BIEs and the numerical methods for their discretisation; it is a very clear introduction to Helmholtz problems and the related literature.
 The lecture notes [Sayas15] and [Sayas06] are very good introductions to BIEs for Laplace and Helmholtz equations, respectively, and their discretisations with the boundary element method (BEM).

-1.1 Derivation of the Helmholtz equation
+1.1 Why is the Helmholtz equation relevant?